khanguyen74/bun-ui/README.md

 ## License

-Bun UI is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.